walles/riff/README.md

 Much like `git`, Riff sends its output to a pager, trying these in order:

+1. Whatever is specified in the `$RIFF_PAGER` environment variable
 1. Whatever is specified in the `$PAGER` environment variable
 1. [moar](https://github.com/walles/moar) because it is nice
 1. `less` because it is ubiquitous
+1. If none of those are available, `riff` will just print the output to the terminal without any paging

 # Usage